adityakmehrotra/Analyzing-Exoplanets/README.md

   - Contains all of the analysis on exoplanets
 - `script.R`
   - R Script File
+  - Contains the script to run the files

 ## Question: How is the Exoplanets Mass related to its Radius?